 If you've got the grill going anyways, you might as well use it for dessert.
 Banana boats are a campfire favorite that our bound to be a hit.
 Our recipe suggests making them with mini-marshmallows, chocolate chips, and peanut butter chips, but you should put out a variety of ingredients and let guests choose their favorites.

 Tropical Pineapple, Mango, and Coconut Fools

 These bright, refreshing, individually-portioned desserts are perfectly balanced thanks to the combination of tangy Greek yogurt and sweet fruit.
 We cook the pineapple down into a compote, mix it with whipped cream, Greek yogurt, and coconut, and then layer with fresh mango.
 More coconut on top emphasizes the dessert's tropical side.

 Grasshopper Ice Cream Pie

-The retro dessert—based on the cocktail of the same name—gets a modern twist: Instead of the creme de menthe common in older recipes, we use a hit of Fernet Branca, which adds a slight and very welcome bitterness and a whole lot of herbaceousness.
+The retro dessert—based on the cocktail of the same name—gets a modern twist: Instead of the crème de menthe common in older recipes, we use a hit of Fernet Branca, which adds a slight and very welcome bitterness, as well as a whole lot of herbaceousness.
 The cool and creamy peppermint filling is offset just slightly by a topping of cocoa nib fudge.